dgroomes/hibernate-playground/caching/README.md

 * [x] DONE Drop Criteria and just use simple `EntityManager#getReference` calls.
 This is more focused than the "find all" approach I was doing (I think).
 * [x] DONE (That worked.
 I didn't commit the change though) Try to break the caching behavior by using `EntityManager#clear`.
+* [ ] Try two different sessions?
-* [ ] What is the expected use case of the session?
+* [x] DONE (The [Hibernate docs](https://docs.jboss.org/hibernate/orm/6.1/userguide/html_single/Hibernate_User_Guide.html#architecture-current-session) explain it well.
+Usually a session is used for a user-driven action, but can also be used as user-level "conversations", and beyond that you can even misuse sessions like the 'session-per-application' anti-pattern) What is the expected use case of the session?
 (And, if I understand correctly, this is the same question as "What is the expected use case of the second-level cache?").
 Is it only meant to serve a one-shot workflow, like a transactional workflow?
 Or, can you truly cache things in the traditional sense.
 Where a cached object serves later requests, where these requests are made by totally different users?